Mandy McElhinney: Early life

 McElhinney was born in Perth, Western Australia, to Rosemary and Andrew, and raised in Leeman.
 She has a younger sister, Hayley, who is also an actress.
 They both took drama and dance lessons as teenagers.
 McElhinney was bullied for her red hair as a child and so she became somewhat of a class clown making people laugh.
 Her "stupid" impersonations as a child have in some way given her the desire to entertain.
 McElhinney studied at Stella Maris Presentation College in Geraldton, which is now Nagle Catholic College.

+Personal life

+McElhinney married Carlo, an Italian, in Sicily on 28 December 2017.

 Roles

 McElhinney is known for appearing in many Australian television series and films, including a recurring role in 2002 and 2003 on MDA, small roles in various crime and medical dramas, and a guest role as a shop assistant in Kath & Kim.
 She also appeared in the film The Bank.
 She is also a regular in stage productions, including with the Melbourne and the Sydney Theatre Companies.
 She starred as Rhonda in the AAMI Safe Driver rewards series of commercials.
 The ad and her character's love story within it, consequently became a major part of Australian popular culture.
 She stars as strict Matron Frances Bolton in the Australian drama series Love Child.
 She played the role of mining magnate Gina Rinehart in Nine's 2015 telemovie The House of Hancock.

+In 2023, McElhininey appeared in Home and Away as Margot Dafoe.

+In 2024 she played advice columnist Sugar in the Sydney, Australia, Belvoir St Theatre’s adaption of Tiny Beautiful Things.

+In May 2024, McElhinney was named in the cast for Stan Australia feature film Nugget Is Dead?: A Christmas Story.

+In April 2025, she was cast in the Australian adaptation of the British sitcom, Ghosts, where she’ll play Eileen, a Irish potato famish survivor with 13 children.